wu-semsys/SENSE-Core/README.md

 ## TODOs

 - [ ] License?
-- [ ] Relevant References
-- [ ] Repository for a demo instantiation
+- [ ] Replace the links to the Demo Use Case and the Use Case Template repositories when they are published to GitHub

 ## SENSE Core Structure